 BIO 111 Concepts in Ecology and Environmental Issues - 4 credits

-Contemporary environmental concerns on global, national and local levels are examined to increase awareness and scientific literacy and to promote stewardship in the understanding of their impact and application to human existence.
+Contemporary environmental concerns on global, national and local levels are examined to increase awareness and scientific literacy and promote stewardship in the understanding of their impact and application to human existence.
 In order to understand these environmental concerns it is important to study the nature of our environment, biodiversity, biogeochemical cycles, populations, and our renewable and non-renewable resources.
-The laboratory is an integral part of the course and will reinforce lecture material.
-(Not accepted as credit toward a Biological Sciences major.)
+The laboratory is an integral part of the course and will reinforce lecture material and must be taken concurrent with lecture.
+The laboratory will include mandatory day field trip(s).

 BIO 112 Concepts in Human Biology and Health Issues - 3 or 4 credits

 The application of biological principles to contemporary health issues are examined in this course to provide awareness and scientific literacy about their potential impact and importance to our well-being and the choices we make.
 Students will gain an appreciation of the design of the human body through a study of its organization, the interrelationships among the many organ systems, patterns of chromosome and genetic inheritance and cancer.
-Students may take only the lecture portion of the course (3 credits) or the lecture and laboratory portion of the course (4 credits.)
-(Not accepted as credit toward a Biological Sciences major.)
+Students may take only the lecture portion of the course (3 credits) or the lecture and laboratory portion of the course (3 + 1 credits.)
+However, if electing to take the laboratory portion, it must be taken concurrent with the lecture course.

 BIO 117 Human Anatomy and Physiology I - 4 credits

-A study of the unity of structure and function with clinical applications, this course will provide the foundation for understanding the design of the human body from the cell to the system level under the unifying theme of homeostasis.
+As a scientific study of the human body, this course will examine the complementarity of structure and function in conjunction with clinical applications and will provide the foundation for understanding the design of the human body from the cell to the system level under the unifying theme of homeostasis.
 Topics include anatomical terminology, chemistry, cells, tissues, and the integumentary, skeletal, muscular, nervous and sensory systems.
-The laboratory component will focus on anatomical principles and complement lecture through microscopic and macroscopic observations.
+The laboratory component will focus on anatomical principles and complement lecture through microscopic and macroscopic observations that include organ dissections.
+The laboratory component must be taken concurrent with lecture.
 Lecture three hours, laboratory three hours.
-(Not accepted as credit toward a Biological Sciences major.)

 BIO 118 Human Anatomy and Physiology II - 4 credits

-A continuation of the study of structure and function with clinical applications important to understanding the human body under the unifying theme of homeostasis, this course will continue using physiological principles to study the endocrine, cardiovascular, immune, respiratory, digestive, urinary, reproductive systems, metabolism and development.
-The laboratory component will focus on anatomical principles and complement lecture with microscopic and macroscopic observations enhanced with dissections.
+As a continuation of the study of structure and function with clinical applications important to understanding the human body under the unifying theme of homeostasis, this course will continue using physiological principles to study the endocrine, cardiovascular, immune, respiratory, digestive, urinary, reproductive systems, metabolism and development.
+The laboratory component will focus on anatomical principles and complement lecture with microscopic and macroscopic observations enhanced with fetal pig and organ dissections.
+The laboratory component must be taken concurrent with lecture.
 Lecture 3 hours, Laboratory 3 hours.
-(Not accepted as credit toward a Biological Sciences major).

 Prerequisite: BIO117 or permission of the instructor.

-BIO 121 Principles of Biology I - 4 credits
+BIO 123 Foundations in Biology - 4 credits

-BIO 122 Principles of Biology II - 4 credits
+BIO 124 Principles of Cell and Molecular Biology - 4 credits

 BIO 127 Clinical Microbiology - 4 credits